Planning / Zoning Department

 - What is my property zoned?

-Check the Saraland Zoning Map or you may request a Zoning Verification Letter from the Building Department.
+Check the Saraland Zoning Map (click on the map below) or you may request a Zoning Verification Letter from the Building Department.
 Please verify all information with the Department before making any business decisions.

 Frequently Asked Questions